tgalal/dissononce/README.md

 - stable: officially covered in Noise spec
 - experimental: recognized by Noise community, not officially covered in Noise spec or endorsed by it.
-- dangerous: a monkey might have written those.
+- dangerous: a monkey might have written those, just don't use.

 See [Appendices](#appendices) for other Crypto functions.